MischaU8/yumyum/commands/extend-edge_rdWNDMwDC5g.md

 Version:
 Uploaded: 2023-04-23

-yum yum Floyd here with a quick look at the extend Edge command in Plasticity for this example I'll offset this arced
-Edge which produces a new Edge that's not connected to the Border edge of the face to extend the selected Edge press F on the keyboard start typing extend and click extend Edge use this handy command to quickly extend edges on your meshes
+For this example I'll [[offset]] (`O`) this arced edge, which produces a new edge that's not connected to the border edge of the face.

+To extend the selected edge press `F` on the keyboard start typing `extend` and click *Extend Edge*.

+Use this handy command to quickly extend edges on your meshes.